-The cost of waste disposal is affected by waste composition, disposal technology and geography.
-The typical cost of disposing of residual waste is currently in excess of £150 per tonne.
+The requirements for waste management and disposal are affected by legislation, waste composition, treatment technology and geography.

 Waste disposal costs are expected to rise in the future as more stringent environmental waste standards come into force.
 A typical Essex household produces over a tonne of waste per annum of which approximately half is recycled, and the remainder is sent for disposal.
+The network of recycling centres operated by ECC currently receive around 2 million visits per year.